 - Irish Higher Leaving Certificate: A1 in 3 subjects & A2 in 2 subjects (to include Music)

-- Scottish Advanced Highers: ABB (to include Music)
+- Scottish Advanced Highers: BBB (to include Music)

 Other GCE and VCE combinations may be considered if their combined UCAS tariff score is in the region of 340 points.
 Offers will not be made on the basis of AS level grades alone.

-Applicants to the BMus Music Degree who have attained a performance level equivalent to Grade 7 practical music examination may, in the absence of a formal qualification, submit a certified audio or video recording of their performance for review as evidence of equivalence.
+Applicants to the BMus Music degree who have attained a performance level equivalent to Grade 7 practical music examination may, in the absence of a formal qualification, submit a certified video recording of their performance for review as evidence of equivalence.

-If you are a mature applicant (aged 21 years or over) without conventional qualifications, you will need to provide evidence of your abilities.
+If you are a mature applicant (aged 21 years or over) without conventional qualifications, you will need to provide evidence of your abilities, and you may be invited to an interview.
 Each mature applicant will be considered on merit.

-Overseas applicants who cannot come for an interview will normally be required to submit a suitably verified recording of their performance.
+Overseas applicants who are unable to attend an interview in person will normally be required to submit a verified video recording of their performance and undertake an interview via Skype.

 If you are not from the European Economic Area / Switzerland and you are coming to study in the UK you may need to apply for a visa or entry clearance to come to the UK to study.